 Material dredged from the harbour and channel was discharged directly to a 22 Hectare reclamation area to provide for future development, the first facility being a 220 x 65 m, 300 000 T capacity iron ore storage shed.

 The reclamation area is protected by a new seawall, with provision made to trap longshore drift material before it enters the deepened channel.

-BMT as part of the Project team received an Institution of Engineers Award for excellence (environmental) for the project.
+As part of the project team, we received an Institution of Engineers Award for excellence (environmental) for the project.